Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Not every intersection is a perfect four-way cross.
 At a T-intersection, where one road ends and merges into another, the rules are different.
 The driver on the terminating road must yield to all traffic on the through road.
 Whether you are turning left or right, you must wait for all vehicles on the continuous road to pass before you can enter the intersection.
 Think of the through road as having the permanent right-of-way.
 This ensures that traffic can continue to flow without interruption from vehicles entering from a side street.

-Right-of-Way for Everyone on the Road
+Sharing the Road: Right-of-Way for Everyone

 Uncontrolled intersections aren’t just for cars.
 Our roads are shared spaces, and knowing the rules of engagement for everyone—from pedestrians to large trucks—is essential for keeping yourself and others safe.
 While the basic “yield to the right” rule is a great starting point, real-world traffic involves much more.
 You’ll encounter people on foot, cyclists, and emergency responders, all of whom have specific right-of-way privileges that can override standard traffic patterns.
 These situations require more than just muscle memory; they demand your full attention and a clear understanding of who should go first.